samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Name

-You’ll need a name for any NPC who plays a prominent role in your campaign.
+You'll need a name for any NPC who plays a prominent role in your campaign.
 You can pick a given name and a surname from any of the accompanying tables; a name can include options from different tables.
 If you like, you can roll 1d6 to determine which table to choose a name from, then roll 1d12 to get a name.
 You can also alter or combine names, pull from a book of names, or use a name inspired by a movie or book.

 ##### 1: Common Names